 IRS TIN matching is when businesses match a payee’s tax identification number (TIN) against Internal Revenue Service (IRS) records.
 However, companies can encounter errors during the TIN matching process that could put the accounts payable process at risk of non-compliance with tax regulations.

-The concept of TIN matching sounds straightforward, but your accounts payable needs to have protocols for handling common problems that come up in the TIN matching process.
+The concept of TIN matching sounds straightforward, but your accounts payable team needs to have protocols for handling common problems that come up in the TIN matching process.
 Otherwise, mishandling the issues will put your company at risk for tax noncompliance or fines.

 Automate company tax compliance globally